-Column: Columns run vertically (up and down) in a spreadsheet or table
+Columns: Columns run vertically (up and down) in a spreadsheet or table.

 Cell: Each rectangular box in a spreadsheet and table is referred to as a cell.
 In a spreadsheet each cell has a specific name identifying it's location by row number and column ID name.